Money Energy Law #12

 For an organ that weighs a mere three pounds, your brain does a great deal of heavy lifting.
 Think of it as your internal, predictive machine.
 Its intelligence and limitations are derived from constantly linking and comparing information, life experiences, and memories against accumulated knowledge.
 It is your own supercomputer, and it uses all this stored energy to formulate possible outcomes for the choices made available to you.

 But what foundationally shapes the decisions you make in life?
-More so, what shapes our financial decisions?
-Actually, it’s a combination of three factors that also dictate your relationship with money, and they are:
+More so, what shapes your financial decisions?
+Actually, it’s a combination of four factors that also dictate your relationship with money, and they are:

 Yet, all these factors are not sufficient to make accurate, predictive decisions.
 What remains unknown to us, we fill in with heuristics—the mental short-cuts we take to solve problems.